hasanakhiar/drim-iftar-system/README.md

 ## AI Tool Disclosure
 In accordance with DevSprint 2026 rules, the following AI tools were used during the development of this project:
-- Google Gemini
-- GitHub Copilot
+- GitHub Copilot (Used to assist with creating tests, CI/CD and documentation)